hackclub/hackclub/meta/applications/zach/thiel_fellowship/2014_progress_update.md

 and I are completely new to nonprofit fundraising and are both shooting in the dark with more things than we'd like.
-Specifically, introductions to people who have (1) closed large corporate sponsors, (2) extensive experience writing grants, or (3) experience closing foundations would all be invaluable.
+Specifically, introductions to people who have (1) closed large corporate sponsors, (2) extensive experience writing grants, or (3) experience closing foundations would be particularly useful.

 We're also figuring out our fiscal sponsorship situation so we can accept donations and access to an attorney who has experience with nonprofit fiscal